How to Practice the Paleo Diet

 We’ve learned that the best way to sustain The Paleo Diet for a lifetime is through flexibility.
 Dr. Cordain’s first book introduced the 85-15 Rule, which encouraged followers to eat Paleo 85 percent of the time and eat whatever they want 15 percent of the time.

-The 85-15 Rule sounds great in theory, but putting it into practice has been a source of confusion for some.
+The 85-15 Rule sounds simple in theory, but putting it into practice has been a source of confusion for some.
 Should the percentages be measured by volume, or by calories?
 Or should it be broken down by meals per week?
 To help clear up the confusion, we’re recommending a new way to build flexibility into your Paleo diet.

-How to enjoy TRUEPALEO and PaleoFLEX meals
+Enter: TRUEPALEO and PaleoFLEX Meals

 As part of our 20-year celebration of Dr. Cordain’s founding of The Paleo Diet, we have launched a new brand licensing and food certification program.
 Soon, you will begin to see TRUEPALEO and PaleoFLEX foods certified by The Paleo Diet that will make it easier to find healthy, Paleo-approved foods in grocery stores and online.

-Our two new criteria make it easier to think about how to practice Paleo eating.
+TRUEPALEO and PaleoFLEX make it easier to think about how to practice Paleo eating.

 The benefits of The Paleo Diet fall along a spectrum.
 For most people, higher compliance brings more health benefits.